ethanmoffat/etheos/README.md

 ### Windows

-Visual Studio 2017 is a hard-coded dependency of Windows build.
-Please also install Windows 10 SDK as part of the VS install (this should include the SQL 17 ODBC driver).
+Visual Studio 2017 is required for the compiler toolchain in order to build on Windows.
+Windows 10 SDK is required for the ODBC driver libraries (can be installed as part of Visual Studio).

+## Automated dependency download

+1. Run `.\scripts\install-deps.ps1` as administrator or from an elevated powershell terminal
+   - This will download and install: Chocolatey (package manager), CMake, SQLite, and MariaDB
+2. Run `.\build-windows.ps1`
+   - This will build eoserv with support for all database engines (default: SQL server)

+## Manual Process (does not support SQLite)

 1. Download and install [CMake](https://github.com/Kitware/CMake/releases/download/v3.16.0/cmake-3.16.0-win64-x64.msi)
+   - Make sure it is in the PATH environment variable
 2. Download and install the [MariaDB C connector](https://mariadb.com/downloads/?showall=1&tab=mariadbtx&group=mariadb_server&version=10.4.10#connectors)
    - Choose for C/C++ and Windows/x86 (linking with x64 is not supported -- EOSERV builds as 32-bit)
-3. Clone this repository
 4. Run `.\build-windows.ps1` in a new powershell terminal
    - This will build and install the project into a local directory 'install' under the repository root